-In a review of their environmental permit for operating their AN plant, OCI were told to reduce AN dust emissions to less than 5mg/m3, from the previous level of 150mg.
+In a review of their environmental permit for operating their AN plant, OCI were told to reduce AN dust emissions to less than 5mg/m, from the previous level of 150mg.
 The company found that the majority of fine dust emissions were coming from the offgas washer, where free NH3 and nitric acid were reacting to form tiny AN particles.
 High efficiency filters, although not proven for AN, seemed the only potential solution, and tests have so far proved encouraging.
-The company is also redesigning the offgas washer to eliminate fugitive ammonia and nitric acid
+The company is also redesigning the offgas washer to eliminate fugitive ammonia and nitric acid.

-Arionex reported on a new waste water treatment plant they installed for Azomures in Romania in order to meet new, more stringent concentration restrictions on ammonium and nitrate ions in discharge water, via steam stripping and ion exchange systems, which have not only met the new limits but allowed recovery of an 18-25% AN solution.
+Arionex reported on a new waste water treatment plant they installed for Azomures in Romania in order to meet new, more stringent concentration restrictions on ammonium and nitrate ions in discharge water, via steam stripping and ion exchange systems, which have not only met the new limits but allowed recovery of an 18-25% AN solution

-Eurochem at Novomoskovsk have installed MECS Brink mist eliminators as part of an overhaul of their AN plant as it moved from LDAN to HDAN production. and have reduced AN emissions to less than 10mg/m3, well below their allowance of 50mg.
+Furochem at Novomoskovsk have installed MECS Brink mist eliminators as part of an overhaul of their AN plant as it moved from LDAN to HDAN production, and have reduced AN emissions to less than 10mg/m3, well below their allowance of 50mg.

+UAN

-Weatherly - now part of KBR - offered an than crosshead vibration and can greatly overview of their UAN technology.
-Being reduce consequential damage.
+Weatherly - now part of KBR - offered an overview of their UAN technology.
+Being able to offer urea, nitric acid, ammonium nitrate and UAN licenses, they have integrated all together with the total recycle urea plant, feeding high pressure urea off-gas to the nitric acid plant, low pressure urea off-gas to the ammonium nitrate plant and urea solutions to the UAN plant, bringing down overall cost and energy consumption.

-CONFERENCE REPORT

-able to offer urea, nitric acid, ammonium

-nitrate and UAN licenses, they have inte-

-grated all together with the total recycle

-urea plant, feeding high pressure urea

-off-gas to the nitric acid plant, low pres-

-sure urea off-gas to the ammonium nitrate

-plant and urea solutions to the UAN plant.

-bringing down overall cost and energy

-ence to showcase its new Weatherly Dual

-Pressure Nitric Acid Technology - more on

-this can be found in our Nitrogen Industry
+KBR Weatherly also used the conference to showcase its new Weatherly Dual Pressure Nitric Acid Technology - more on this can be found in our Nitrogen Industry News section on page 10.

-In the nitric acid section of the conference,

-Christof Group discussed the applications

-of steel 1.4361 - a silicon bearing stain-

-less steel with strict demands on chemi-

-cal composition and microstructure - in

-the most demanding, highly concentrated

-nitric acid applications.
-The improved cor-

-rosion resistance is a result of formation

-of a thin protective silicon dioxide layer on

-top of the passive chromium oxide laver.

-but to optimise the corrosion resistance

-of the steel adapted welding techniques

-with adapted filler materials are required.

-Water cooling during welding has to be

-applied, to avoid solution annealing after

-Yara reported on a nitric acid pump fail-

-ure, which led to a rupture and spill at their

-Porsgrunn plant.
-Investigation revealed

-that the pump casing suffered from a brit-

-tle, mechanical cleavage fracture, with

-a combination of stress, pressure and

-low temperature finally leading to failure.

-The fault was found to be in the material

-itself - the specification dated back to the

-1970s and apparently had not evaluated

-the mechanical properties.
-Replacement

-of the pump casing - and those of three

-similar pumps, with austenitic 304L stain-

-nitric acid compressor, and whether moni-

-toring of crank case vibration provides

-sufficient warning of failure.
-Crosshead

-vibration monitoring reduces the risk of

-loss of mechanical integrity, but the rod

-position can detect development of cer-

-tain reciprocating failure modes earlier

-Prognost considered a reciprocating

-less steel is ongoing.
+Corrosion

+In the nitric acid section of the conference, Christof Group discussed the applications of steel 1.4361 - a silicon bearing stainless steel with strict demands on chemical composition and microstructure - in the most demanding, highly concentrated nitric acid applications.
+The improved corrosion resistance is a result of formation of a thin protective silicon dioxide layer on top of the passive chromium oxide layer, but to optimise the corrosion resistance of the steel adapted welding techniques with adapted filler materials are required.
+Water cooling during welding has to be applied, to avoid solution annealing after welding.